SheetJS/sheetjs/README.md

 ## Writing Workbooks

+For writing, the first step is to generate output data.
+The helper functions `write` and `writeFile` will produce the data in various formats suitable for dissemination.
+The second step is to actual share the data with the end point.
-Assuming `workbook` is a workbook object, just call write:
+Assuming `workbook` is a workbook object:

 - nodejs write to file:

 ```
 /* output format determined by filename */
 XLSX.writeFile(workbook, 'out.xlsx');
+/* at this point, out.xlsx is a file that you can distribute */
 ```

-- write to binary string (using FileSaver.js)
+- write to binary string (using FileSaver.js):

 ```
 /* bookType can be 'xlsx' or 'xlsm' or 'xlsb' */